AttractionsOdisha

 Jungle Safari Ride

-Also Read: Simlipal Tiger Reserve: A Must-Visit for Wildlife Fans
+Also Read: Simlipal Tiger Reserve

 Nandankanan Botanical Garden